Get ready, because slow cooker beef cube steak is about to skyrocket to the top of your perfect dinner menu!

 - For the Gravy: Can of Cream of Mushroom Soup, Water, and Dry Au Jus Seasoning

-- For Serving: White Rice (cooked) and Chopped Fresh Parsley (optional, for garnish)
+- For Serving: White Rice (cooked) OR serve over mashed potatoes plus optional chopped Fresh Parsley (for garnish)

 What kind of steak is cubed steak?